Writing Workshops, Retreats, Mentoring

 (6:30 to 8:30 pm EST on ZOOM)

-One of the most satisfying moments for poets is the first time they see their poems published, but in today’s highly commercialized market there are so few traditional opportunities for publication.
-If poets want their poems published in book form, self-publishing poetry is not just considered acceptable–it is the norm.
+One of the most satisfying moments for poets and short prose writers is the first time they see their pieces published, but in today’s highly commercialized market there are fewer traditional opportunities for publication.
+If poets, especially, want their work published in book form, self-publishing is not just considered acceptable, it is the norm.

 The most commonly recognized format is the chapbook.
-It is economical and easy to create, but certain fundamental skills are needed to prepare and print this important publication, often the first time their poems are delivered to the world.
-Chapbooks can be any size, the number of pages varies from 16 to 40 depending on how many poems they contain.
+It is economical and easy to create, but certain fundamental skills are needed for poets to prepare and print this important publication, often the first time their poems are delivered to the world.
+Chapbooks can be any size, the number of pages varies from 16 to 30 depending on the number of poems included.

-Micropress publisher James Dewar will present a three part series that will guide emerging and well-known poets through the process of publishing their poetry in a chapbook.
+MicroPress publisher James Dewar will once again present this popular three part series that will guide both emerging and well-known poets and prose writers through the process of publishing their work in a chapbook.

-At the end of the workshop participants will have print-ready pdf templates to take to a printer, upload to a Print-on-Demand provider and an E-Book provider.
+By the completion of the workshop participants will have created print-ready templates to take to a printer, and will possess the knowledge and templates to create future chapbooks on their own.
+As a sidebar, this workshop also demonstrates how to create files to upload to Print-on-Demand providers and E-Book sellers.
 (Amazon is used in this workshop to demonstrate this process.)

 MINIMUM REQUIREMENTS: